Jenny is a girl who loves many things. She loves street foods, traveling, nature, music, cats, and dogs. She's crazy about purple & writing!

 Time: 5 hours

 The first section is 12.5 km from the starting point which is actually located 500 meters outside of the village.
 So from the belfry at the village center, it will be 13km (and if we add the 500 meters from our B&B then we walked 13.5 km).
-We brought our day packs with us (smaller backpacks with 1 liter of water each, some bread and sandwich, first aid, sunblock, sunglasses, rain jacket, GPS, phone, DSLR, chargers, toilet paper and plastic for trash).
+We brought our day packs with us (smaller backpacks with 1 liter of water each, some bread and sandwich, first aid, sunblock, sunglasses, rain jacket, our trustworthy Garmin (GPS device where we downloaded all the trails that we planned to take), phone, DSLR, chargers, toilet paper and plastic for trash).
 The trail starts with a descent (with some very steep ones along the way) into the Lousios Gorge until we came across a tarmac road.
 We followed the well-placed signs to the Church of the Transfiguration.
 Here, we stopped at the view deck to take pictures of the beautiful views of the entire Gorge.
 Then we followed the cobbled pathway and stairs leading down and up to the Podromou Monastery.
 This place is awesome!
 It was built on the side of the cliff rocks and it dates back to the 16th century.

 The second village and is considered to be the center of the region, Dimitsana is a busy hub for tourists.
 We didn’t see any tourists in Stemnitsa but in Dimitsana, we saw a lot of tourists and we found a couple of big tourist buses in the square.
 Dozens of guest houses and tabernas and cafes line the square along with souvenir shops and grocery stores.
 We stayed in a simple B&B called the Kazakou and it was very lovely.
 It was easy to go to because it is along the Menalon trail to Zygovisti and is only a hundred meters from the village square.
 We stayed in Dimitsana for 3 days with a short walk to Zygovisti.